 Prior to the law changing in 2018, the first time a full licence holder actually got to drive on a motorway was after they passed their driving test.
 For the vast majority, this meant their first motorway driving experience was very much on their own and without the tuition of a trained driving instructor, unless they took the Pass Plus course.

 LDS offers bespoke motorway driving courses for drivers who wish to improve their level of skill, safety and confidence on these busy roads.
 We already help people from a range of backgrounds and driving experiences, including:

-- Newly Qualified Drivers– Those who have recently passed their driving test, and have none or little experience of driving on a motorway
+1. Newly Qualified Drivers – Those who have recently passed their driving test, and have little or no experience of driving on a motorway

-- Motorway Anxiety –Drivers who have a specific anxiety of using a motorway, which they want to overcome
+2. Motorway Anxiety – Drivers who have a specific anxiety of using a motorway, which they want to overcome

-- Post Accident –Motorists who have been involved in a road traffic collision (either on or off a motorway)
+3. Post Accident – Motorists who have been involved in a road traffic collision (either on or off a motorway)

-- Need To Use Motorways– Those who need to use the motorway more, and want to build their confidence and ensure their skills are up to standard
+4. Need To Use Motorways – Those who need to use the motorway more, and want to build their confidence and ensure their skills are up to scratch